-As we have learned from investigations by the Maryland Office of Public Counsel5 and by analysts for the Abell Foundation,6 the problems identified in Massachusetts are nearly identical to the problems experienced by Maryland households.
+As we have learned from investigations by the Maryland Office of Public Counsel13 and by analysts for the Abell Foundation,14 the problems identified in Massachusetts are nearly identical to the problems experienced by Maryland households.
+Additional state experiences are summarized in the attached appendix.